Effective bounds on characterising slopes for all knots: Introduction

 \subsection{Acknowledgements}

 We are grateful to Imperial College London, the Max-Planck-Institut f\"ur Mathematik (MPIM) and the Université du Québec à Montréal (UQAM) for their generous support during this joint work, as well as to the University of Oxford and the Rényi Alfréd Matematikai Kutatóintézet for providing us with the opportunity to collaborate in stimulating environments.
+We thank the anonymous referee for their thorough review and invaluable comments.
 We extend our thanks to Steven Boyer, Marc Lackenby, Duncan McCoy and Steven Sivek for their continued advice and support throughout this project.
 We would also like to acknowledge Vitalijs Brejevs and Diego Santoro for interesting discussions, as well as Nathan Dunfield for advice on an earlier version of this work and Dan Radulescu for coding suggestions.